mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 # Autocomplete

-<p class="description">The autocomplete is a text input enhanced by a panel of suggested options when users start typing.</p>
+<p class="description">The Autocomplete component is a text input enhanced by a panel of suggested options when users start typing.</p>

 ## Introduction

-`Autocomplete` is an enhanced version of text input that shows suggested options as the users type and also let them select an option from the list.
+The Autocomplete component is an enhanced version of a text input that shows suggested options as a user types, and lets them select options from the list.
+It includes many sophisticated customization options to suit a wide range of design and user experience needs.

 {{"demo": "Playground.js", "hideToolbar": true}}